stashapp/StashDB-Docs/docs/index.md

 {: .no_toc }
 **Welcome to the StashDB Guidelines!**

 This will serve as a guide and reference document for all contributors to StashDB.
 It hosts both [tips]({{ site.baseurl }}/docs/faq_getting-started/) for new contributors as well as the guidelines themselves.
 Being familiar with both will help in getting your edits approved.
-If something is missing or doesn't make sense, please ask in the [StashDB category] of our [Discourse forum](https://discourse.stashapp.cc/signup){:target="_blank"}.
+If something is missing or doesn't make sense, please ask in the [StashDB category](https://discourse.stashapp.cc/c/stashdb/24){:target="_blank"} of our [Discourse forum](https://discourse.stashapp.cc/signup){:target="_blank"}.

 This website is always a work in progress, so keep an eye out for updates.
 It is hosted with GitHub Pages, so please direct any suggestions for improving this website to the [StashDB-Docs repo](https://github.com/stashapp/StashDB-Docs){:target="_blank"} as a PR or Issue.
 Feel free to contact **@AdultSun** on Discourse or Discord with any suggestions as well.